AIO-Javeriana/AudioVisual-Module/README.md

   - Ionicons: [Ionicons](http://ionicons.com/)

 # Usage
 Just download the module and run index.html*.
 However, the module must be connected with AIO's SOCA framework to work correctly.
-Tested and developed to work in chrome or chromium browsers.
+Developed and tested to run in chrome or chromium browsers.

 *Speech to text does not work under file:// protocol, chrome demands an HTTP or HTTPS connection to grant microphone permission.